rubenmesserschmidt/blendai-docs/docs/source/preferences.rst

    :Balanced: Balanced quality, cost-efficient responses, good reasoning and vision capabilities.
 Can make more mistakes.
 Recommended if on a lower budget and for simpler tasks.
    :Custom: Use different quality settings for different features.
 Recommended for advanced users who want to fine-tune their experience.

+API Keys (optional, only if you want to use your own balance with third party accounts instead of BlendAI's credit system)
+    - **OpenAI**: Your OpenAI API key.
+This will be used for all features that output text.
+You can get your OpenAI API key `here <https://platform.openai.com/api-keys>`_.
+    - **Replicate**: Your Replicate API key.
+You can get your Replicate API key `here <https://replicate.com/account/api-tokens>`_.
+It will be used for the following features:
+        - :doc:`features/reference_images`
+        - :doc:`features/texture_generation`
+        - :doc:`features/inpaint_image`
+        - :doc:`features/upscale_image`

 .. _preferences_display: